- About Public Affairs

 If you have been designated by your supervisor as the spokesperson for the situation, you should familiarize yourself with interview preparation strategies.
-If not, refer inquiries to Public Affairs at (217) 333-5010, where Robin Kaler and Jeff Unger are designated spokespeople for the campus.
+If not, refer inquiries to Public Affairs at (217) 333-5010, where Robin Kaler is the designated spokesperson for the campus.

 Public Affairs will work with you to create information to be shared with staff who field inquiries from the public.
 Check your e-mail inbox for a message with the headline: Critical Incident: ___ Forward it to whomever you think should have it.